alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 az login
 ```

 A network manager must exist under one subscription.
-Resources **managed** by that network manager, such as VNets, can exist across several other subscriptions and tenants.
+Resources **managed** by that network manager, however, such as VNets, can exist across several other subscriptions and tenants.
 You'll switch between **one manager subscription,** and **one target subscription.** (These can be the same, if you so choose).

 Switch to the subscription owning your network manager.